embEDUx/documentation/src/index.md

 [background section](background/background.md)

 ## Delivered Components
-The embEDUx build system has been designed to build the following components according to user-provided specifications.
+The embEDUx build system has been designed to build the following products according to user-provided specifications.